mercs600/vue2-perfect-scrollbar/README.md

 # vue2-perfect-scrollbar
 Vue.js minimalistic but powerful wrapper for perfect scrollbar

+Are you looking compatible version with Vue3 ? check https://github.com/mercs600/vue3-perfect-scrollbar

 # Why I Created it ?
 Because I ❤️ to use [perfect-scrollbar](https://github.com/utatti/perfect-scrollbar) in my projects (🙌 [utatti](https://github.com/utatti)).
 But also because the current solutions on github are outdated or overcomplicated.